by: AIA New York

-AIA New York is preparing to celebrate the honorees of its 15th annual Honors and Awards Luncheon on April 17 at Cipriani Wall Street.
+AIA New York is preparing to celebrate the honorees of its 15th annual Honors and Awards Luncheon.
 The networking lunch and awards program celebrates design excellence in New York City by honoring the recipients of the AIA New York Design Awards and of AIA New York’s three major annual awards: the Medal of Honor, Award of Merit, and Stephen A. Kliment Oculus Award.
 In addition to fêting the winners, the event serves as an important fundraiser for AIA New York and its ongoing mission to show that design and the city’s built environment matter.

 At this year’s event, the chapter will honor Alexandra Lange with the Stephen A. Kliment Oculus Award; Snøhetta with the Medal of Honor; and Gregory Wessner, Hon.
 AIANY, Executive Director, Open House New York, with the Award of Merit.
 Get to know the honorees below!